omonubi/ACKS-by-omonubi/README.md

-# Roll20 Character Sheet for Adventurer Conqueror King System (ACKS)
+# Roll20 Character Sheet for Autarch ACKS

-This is a Roll20 specific character sheet designed for use with the Adventurer Conqueror King System OSR RGP, published under the OGL license.
+This is a Roll20 specific character sheet designed for use with the Adventurer Conqueror King System (ACKS) OSR RGP, published under the OGL license by Autarch.

 ## Installing